On this page, you will find the answers to some of the most common questions the SAS (Student and Academic Services) department receives.

 No. Re-sit papers are confidential and can’t be used to prepare for an exam.
 Students can view past non-re-sit papers to help them, but not re-sit papers.

-Who do I speak to if I have questions about my examinations?
+54. Who do I speak to should I have questions about my exams?

 Students should email SAS@courtauld.ac.uk with any questions about their examinations.